 During periods of confirmation like this, traders might feel stronger about their stock or futures positions that are held in the direction of the major market trend.

-If you are interested in trading using technical analysis, have a look at our reviews of these regulated brokers to learn which tools they offer:
+If you’re interested in trading using technical analysis indicators like volume accumulation, have a look at our reviews of these regulated brokers available in .

 CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
-Between 73.0%-89.0% of retail investor accounts lose money when trading CFDs.
+Between 71.00%-89.00% of retail investor accounts lose money when trading CFDs.
 You should consider whether you understand how CFDs work and whether you can afford to take the high risk of losing your money.

 Learn more about other technical analysis charting concepts and strategies, including: